Shika-B/Shika-B.github.io/content/blog/byte_pair_encoding.md

 sys	0m0,886s
 ```

 I tried to let it run it's whole course (10k merges) and it took almost 5 hours to train.
-We need to make things faster if we don't want to leave it running all night long every time we make a change.
+We need to make things faster if we don't want to leave it running all night long everytime we make a change.
 We could just Rewrite It In Rust and get insane speed-ups because Python is slow.
 Okay, [challenge accepted](https://github.com/Shika-B/speedy-bpe/tree/main/rust), there we go for 10k merges
 ```bash
 > time cargo run --release